DevExpress/devextreme-documentation/api-reference/10 UI Components/dxPivotGrid/3 Methods/bindChart(chart_integrationOptions).md

             <td>The name of the pane the series occupies.
 Has a value only when the chart has multiple panes.</td>
         </tr>
     </table>

+    You can also specify any properties (except [seriesTemplate](Documentation/ApiReference/UI_Components/dxChart/Configuration/seriesTemplate/)) listed in the [series]/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/) section in this object.

 - **processCell** accepts a single argument: